plausible/docs/docs/proxy/guides/cloudflare.md

 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
 Cloudflare Workers offers free service for up to 100,000 requests per day.
 All you need to set it up is a free Cloudflare account.

-Step 0: Sign up for a free Cloudflare account if you don't have an account already
+Step 0: Sign up for a free Cloudflare account if you don't have an account already and add your site

 ## Step 1: Create a worker

-In your Cloudflare account, click the dropdown on the top left and choose '[Workers](https://workers.cloudflare.com/)'.
+In your Cloudflare account, go into the ['Workers' section](https://dash.cloudflare.com/?to=/:account/workers).
 On the workers page, click on 'Create a Worker' to start configuring your proxy.
 Next, you'll see a page where you can edit the code for your edge worker.
 Remove the default code and paste the following code instead:

 ```js
 const ScriptName = '/js/script.js';